oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab6.md

     </copy>
     ````

-2. Upload the pre-migration key from the old TDE wallet into the OKV wallet that you created in Lab 5:
+2. Upload the pre-migration key from the TDE wallet into the OKV wallet that you created in Lab 5:

     ````
     <copy>
-    ./okv_upload_keys.sh
+    $OKV_HOME/bin/okvutil upload -t WALLET -g LIVELABS_DB_WALLET -l /etc/ORACLE/WALLETS/cdb1/tde/ -v 3
     </copy>
     ````